La5te2/ChessAI/Melano.md

 where $d_C(r,y)$ is the length of the shortest directed path from $r$ to $y$ in $(\mathcal C,E_C)$.
 Before evaluating a new root, TLRU touches the retained entries in $\mathcal N_2(r)$ in decreasing order of $d_C(r,y)$.
 Two-ply descendants are touched first, one-ply descendants next and the root last, leaving the root as the most-recent entry.
 Ordinary lookups and insertions then continue to update the same order.

 When the approximate memory use exceeds $M_C$, TLRU removes entries from the least-recent end until the retained records fit within the capacity.
-TLRU stores compact network records, whereas tree nodes and MCTS statistics belong to one invocation.
-Every invocation constructs fresh nodes with zero visits, zero accumulated evaluations and zero virtual reservations, initializes their network fields from cached records when available and computes their tree statistics through MCTS.
+The cache retains only compact network-evaluation records.
+Tree nodes and MCTS statistics are local to a single invocation, and every node starts with zero visits, zero accumulated evaluation and zero virtual reservations.
+A cache hit supplies the Policy probabilities and Value for the requested state.
+Root initialization uses this record to expand the root and retain its fallback evaluation, whereas leaf evaluation uses it to expand the selected leaf and back up its Value.

 ### 5.7 Batched Evaluation

-When one invocation receives several root states, their initial evaluations from Section 5.1 pass through the evaluation-reuse mechanism together.
-Cached roots are resolved first, unresolved roots with the same `PackedState` share one request and the remaining unique roots are evaluated in one neural batch.

-After root initialization, one selection-and-evaluation cycle processes each tree whose root count $N(x_0)$ is smaller than both $N_{\mathrm{target}}$ and $N_{\mathrm{cap}}$.
-For each such tree, the requested number of distinct nonterminal leaves is
+One MCTS invocation may receive several root states.
+The evaluator first resolves every initial request whose `PackedState` has a cached record, then groups the remaining requests by `PackedState`.
+When uncached requests remain, their unique states form one neural batch.
+Each cached or computed record initializes every root tree with the corresponding `PackedState`.

+The batching scheduler retains a latency estimate $\tau$, measured in milliseconds, from one invocation to the next.
+The estimate begins at zero.
+Let $\Delta t$ be the measured duration of a neural call that evaluates exactly one uncached state.
+Such a call supplies the sample

 $$
-m=
+\tau'=\max(0.05,\Delta t).
+$$

+The first sample sets $\tau=\tau'$, and each later sample updates the estimate by

+$$
+\tau\leftarrow\max\left(\tau',0.8\tau+0.2\tau'\right).
+$$

+For a capacity upper bound $B$ and $R$ milliseconds of remaining time, the deadline-limited capacity is

+$$
+D(R,B)=
 \min\left(
-B_{\mathrm{batch}},
+B,
+\max\left(
+0,
+\left\lfloor
+\frac{R-2}{1.25\max(1,\tau)}
+\right\rfloor
+\right)
+\right).
+$$

+The subtraction of 2 milliseconds and the factor 1.25 provide fixed and proportional timing margins.
+At the beginning of each selection-and-evaluation cycle, the available capacity is

+$$
+B_{\mathrm{cycle}}=
+\begin{cases}
+B_{\mathrm{batch}},&\text{if the invocation has no deadline},\\
+D(R_{\mathrm{cycle}},B_{\mathrm{batch}}),&\text{if a deadline is active},
+\end{cases}
+$$

+where $R_{\mathrm{cycle}}$ is the remaining time at the start of the cycle.
+If $B_{\mathrm{cycle}}=0$, the invocation ends before the cycle selects any leaves.

+For $B_{\mathrm{cycle}}>0$, the cycle processes each search tree whose root count $N(x_0)$ is smaller than both $N_{\mathrm{target}}$ and $N_{\mathrm{cap}}$.
+The maximum number of distinct nonterminal leaves requested from one such tree is

+$$
+m=\min\left(
+B_{\mathrm{cycle}},
 N_{\mathrm{target}}-N(x_0),
 N_{\mathrm{cap}}-N(x_0)
 \right).
 $$

-The three terms limit the request by the neural batch capacity, the remaining count to the current target and the remaining count to the simulation cap, respectively.
+The three terms limit the request by the available cycle capacity, the remaining count to the current target and the remaining count to the simulation cap, respectively.

-Each selection attempt starts at the root and uses PUCT to descend through expanded nodes until it reaches a terminal node or an unexpanded nonterminal node.
-A terminal node is evaluated and backed up immediately according to Section 5.4, which completes one simulation without adding a neural-evaluation request.
-An unexpanded nonterminal node enters the request list when the same tree has not already selected that node during the current cycle, and its virtual visits remain on the selected path until evaluation finishes.
-A repeated selection of an already reserved node releases the temporary virtual visits and contributes no request.
-The tree makes at most $\max(5m,m+8)$ selection attempts while collecting up to $m$ distinct nonterminal leaves.
+To build this request set, each selection attempt starts at the root and follows PUCT through expanded nodes until it reaches a terminal node or an unexpanded nonterminal node.
+A terminal node receives its exact rule outcome, and immediate backup completes one simulation without adding a neural-evaluation request.
+An unexpanded nonterminal node enters the request set when that tree has not reserved the node earlier in the same cycle, and its selected path retains one virtual visit until the request is resolved.
+If another attempt from the same tree reaches an already reserved node, the selector removes the virtual visits introduced by that attempt and adds no request.
+The tree performs at most $\max(5m,m+8)$ attempts while collecting up to $m$ distinct nonterminal leaves.

+The requests collected from all trees form one list.
+Before each evaluation submission, the scheduler computes

+$$
+B_{\mathrm{call}}=
+\begin{cases}
+B_{\mathrm{cycle}},&\text{if the invocation has no deadline},\\
+D(R_{\mathrm{call}},B_{\mathrm{cycle}}),&\text{if a deadline is active},
+\end{cases}
+$$

+where $R_{\mathrm{call}}$ is the remaining time before that submission.
+The next submission contains at most $B_{\mathrm{call}}$ requests.
+If this capacity is zero or cancellation has been requested, the scheduler releases the virtual visits attached to all remaining requests and ends batch submission.

-The requests collected from all trees are concatenated and partitioned into neural batches no larger than $B_{\mathrm{batch}}$.
-Within each batch, the evaluation-reuse mechanism described in Section 5.6 first resolves requests that already have cached records.
-The evaluator then groups the unresolved requests by `PackedState`.
-Every request in one group has the same network input, so one neural evaluation supplies the result for the entire group.
+For each submitted group, the evaluation-reuse mechanism from Section 5.6 resolves cache hits before the evaluator groups the unresolved requests by `PackedState`.
+When unresolved requests remain, their unique states form one neural batch, and one computed record serves every request in the corresponding group.

 For a representative leaf state $x$, let $L=|\mathcal A(x)|$, and write its ordered legal actions as $a_1,\ldots,a_L$.
 The compact evaluation record contains the three sequences